bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-06-newsletter.md

-  [offers][topic offers], and a fully working [splicing][topic splicing] prototype" in addition to "various on-chain fee improvements, more configuration options, performance enhancements and various minor bug fixes".
+  [offers][topic offers], and a fully working [splicing][topic splicing] prototype" in addition to "various on-chain fee improvements, more configuration options, performance enhancements and various minor bug fixes". {% assign timestamp="1:03:24" %}

-- [Bitcoin Core 26.1rc1][] is a release candidate for a maintenance release of this predominant full node implementation.
+- [Bitcoin Core 26.1rc1][] is a release candidate for a maintenance release of this predominant full node implementation. {% assign timestamp="1:05:18" %}

 ## Notable code and documentation changes